 Restraining orders are court rulings that prohibit certain actions under penalty of law.
 These can be orders that require one person to stay away from another person or even avoid contact with the other person.
 The restrained person can be arrested for violating these orders.

 Restraining orders can also be used to prevent the parties from getting rid of assets, changing insurance policies, or moving children out of the area while the divorce is pending.

-Protection orders and anti-harassment orders are forms of restraining orders that can be obtained outside of a divorce proceeding when there has been violence or threats of violence between people.
+Protection orders and antiharassment orders are forms of restraining orders that can be obtained outside of a divorce proceeding when violence or threats of violence have taken place between people.
 If you have been the victim of domestic violence, contact your local court to find out how to obtain a protective order.

 What about name changes?

-At the same time, it may be useful to have a court order showing the pre-marriage name has been reinstated where the married name has been used in land or car title records, social security records, etc. If this is the case the name change should be requested in the petition or response and included in the Decree of Dissolution.
+At the same time, it may be useful to have a court order showing the premarriage name has been reinstated when the married name has been used in land or car title records, social security records, etc. If this is the case, the name change should be requested in the petition or response and included in the Decree of Dissolution.

 Sometimes children’s last names may also be changed if the court finds it to be in their best interests.

 What if domestic violence is involved?